On this page:

 - be employed and authorised by a licensed estate agent as an agent’s representative.

 If you list your property with an agent, you are engaging the agent to help sell your property.
-The agent will charge a fee for this service, usually in the form of a commission.
+The agent will charge you a fee for this service, usually in the form of a commission.

 The agent is bound by professional conduct regulations to: